lounissi1/Portfolio/README.md

 * [Loan prediction](https://github.com/lounissi1/Portfolio/blob/main/Loan-classification/ML-Loan-classification.ipynb)
 - ML Logistic Regression: Predicting salary class of a person using logistic regression.
 - ML Decision Trees and Random Forests: Using Decision Trees and Random Forests to classify schools as Private or Public.
+- k-Nearest Neighbors: We will use the Iris dataset for this assignment.
+The dataset was first introduced by statistician R. Fisher and consists of 50 observations from each of three species Iris (Iris setosa, Iris virginica and Iris versicolor).
+For each sample, 4 features are given: the sepal length and width, and the petal length and width.
+The goal is to train kNN algorithm to distinguish the species from one another.

 ## 2. Data Analysis and Visualisation
  * Time Series Analysis: time series analysis of the financial data.
 Adjusted close prices for Faceboo, 3M Company, IBM and Amazon for the last 60 days.